Berkshire College of Agriculture

 Berkshire College of Agriculture is a further education agricultural college at Hall Place in Burchetts Green, Maidenhead, Berkshire.
 It was founded in 1949, as the Berkshire Institute of Agriculture.
+It has been part of the Windsor Forest Colleges Group since August 2022.

 Courses

 The college was built to provide a training centre for agricultural workers.
 It has expanded to offer work with animals and construction.
 The college is located on 450 acre of farm land, with residential accommodation for over 70 students.